AlexToucanYT/AT-s-ROM-Games/README.md

 # AT-s-ROM-Games
-AT's ROM Games is a whole collection of ROMs and some other games>
+AT's ROM Games is a whole collection of ROMs and some other games.
+We have games from Atari, Nintendo, Flash, and more!